haskellfoundation/HaskellSchool/en/lessons/basics/control-structures.md

 ### Usage

-`if` statements are not the most common control structure
+`if` statements are not the most common control structure.

-They are handy if you have a simple definition, and don't need one of the more flexible structures we will see soon
+They are handy if you have a simple definition, and don't need one of the more flexible structures we will see soon.

 ## Case Statements

-Case statements offer a way to switch on any one of a number of possible values
+Case statements offer a way to switch on any one of a number of possible values.

 ### Syntax